 "Meet Me in St. Louis" remains charmingly wistful and appealingly sentimental throughout.
 It's a captivating film.

 "Meet Me in St. Louis" may start out slowly, but it grows on you.
 By the time it's over, you know you've had a good evening's entertainment.
 Next to "The Wizard of Oz" and maybe "A Star Is Born," this is probably Garland's best-remembered film.
-Sentimental and nostalgic but most of all genteel and beguiling, "Meet Me in St. Louis" is an acknowledged classic and rightly so.
-The Special Edition does it up proud.
+Sentimental and nostalgic but most of all genteel and beguiling, "Meet Me in St. Louis" is an acknowledged screen classic and rightly so.

-Oh, and the question of the city's pronunciation is brought up early on, "St. Louis" or "St. Louie," when Esther and a city old-timer (Chill Wills) discuss the subject.
+Oh, and the movie early on brings up the question of the city's pronunciation, "St. Louis" or "St. Louie," when Esther and a city old-timer (Chill Wills) discuss the subject.
 He says it's always been "St. Louie," but Esther says it will always be "St. Louis" to her because the city is so proper.
 Of course, if she were right, we wouldn't have the title tune or the resultant movie.
 Sometimes, it's best to think in shades of gray.